ocaml/ocaml.org/DOCUMENTATION_WRITING.md

 ## Writing, Grammar, and Spelling

-Please don't worry about this too much, as a technical write will review any new documentation or changes to catch these types of things.
+Please don't worry about this too much, as a technical writer will review any new documentation or changes to catch these types of things.
 It's included here for reference, if interested.

 ### Tone & POV
 We're aiming for a relatively casual tone in these tutorials and other documentation.
 This means that it should read like you're speaking directly to the reader rather than an academic tone.
 To this end, it is acceptable to use second person (you), sparingly.